jasonbayton/11ty/_src/projects/package-search/support/system-apps-database.md

 All the heavy lifting is done by the PING service, this consumes little to no additional battery and a fraction of data.

 PING will attempt to sync to the application database whenever a new device is added to the API, however it can take up to a day for the database to update on this website.

+## Don't EMMs already collect this information?

+Sure, many do.
+Some do not.
+This database is useful either for when applications are not available in the EMM, or the partner supporting an organisation doesn't have immediate access to the customer's EMM.

+This is another troubleshooting tool administrators and partners alike can use to validate preloaded system apps when needed.

+## How is this different to package sync & version tracking?

+Unlike [package sync & version tracking](/projects/package-search/support/enable-package-sync), no user application data is collected, ensuring any and all apps synced to the database are only those that reside on the device from factory.
+In addition, version tracking is not enabled for this feature.